 Plaque psoriasis presents with lesions that are red at the base and covered by silvery scales that are very itchy with this type of Wind-Heat psoriasis.
 Internal Heat can begin to affect the Blood Level as it worsens and becomes more chronic, Internal-Wind develops due to chronic Liver Qi Stagnation.
-Consider our organic Free and Easy Wanderer formula!

 Psoriasis Due to Damp-Heat

 Inverse psoriasis presents with elements of Spleen Qi Deficiency and Internal Dampness with smooth, red patches that generally develop in folds of the skin around the genitals, under the breasts, or in armpits as well as other areas that become damp with sweat.
 Another Damp-Heat type of psoriasis is Pustular psoriasis where blisters of pus appear on the skin; this is often triggered by medications, infections, stress, or exposure to chemicals.
-Consider our organic Restore the Middle Way formula!

 Metal Element Lung Deficiency Leading to Psoriasis

 Guttate psoriasis lesions are small, drop-shaped lesions that appear on the trunk, limbs, and scalp.
 Guttate psoriasis is most often triggered by upper respiratory infections due to weak Lung Qi according to Chinese medicine.
-Consider our organic White Tiger Return formula!

 Skin Problems and Traditional Chinese Medicine

 Skin inflammation and disorders can be caused by hundreds of different conditions, so diagnosing skin condition requires an examination of skin sells under a microscope in contemporary western medicine.
 For the Chinese medical practitioner, diagnosing skin ailments depends on the presenting symptoms and signs of imbalance in the body.
-Because Traditional Chinese medical techniques (TCM) and herbal medicines can address the root of the imbalance causing skin problems, TCM is very effective at alleviating them.
+Because Traditional Chinese medical techniques (TCM) and herbal medicines can address the root of the imbalance causing skin problems, Chinese medicine is very effective at alleviating them.